Cash Flow Frog logo

 Perfect fit

-Cash Flow Frog is a natural add on for Xero users
+Cash Flow Frog is a natural add-on to your accounting software

 Test changes in any financial aspect of your business: Payroll, salaries, include or exclude customers’ invoices, vendors’ bills, and much more.
 Changes will only affect the forecast scenario you are testing.
 Other forecasts will not be affected and the data in your accounting software (QuickBooks Desktop QuickBooks Online, Xero etc.) will not be affected at all.